WolfCube/mining-utils/README.md

 In the configuration file each semicolon-separated line represents a miner (or any other command) that has to be run.

-The first value is the name of the screen window (no spaces or special character should be used, see the [screen manual](https://www.gnu.org/software/screen/manual/screen.html) for any particular limitation)
+The first value is the name of the screen window (no spaces or special character should be used, see the [screen manual](https://www.gnu.org/software/screen/manual/screen.html) for any particular limitation).

 The second one is the script or even just a command that will be run, it can contain spaces but no semicolon.
-If the user needs to use semicolon, it is better to create a script and then put that in the configuration file
+If the user needs to use semicolon, it is better to create a script and then put that in the configuration file.

 The last is the **enabled** value.
 If set to 1, the script will automatically run the command in case it stops running (it will also run it at startup), otherwise it will just ignore it.
 You can still run it manually though.

 Here's an example of configuration file

-    #this script will be run at startup and when it stops
+    #this script will be run at startup and will be restarted when it stops
     ETH;/home/user/bin/eth-miner.sh;1
     #this one wil not
     ETH;/home/user/bin/old-miner.sh;0